-I share the 411 on intermittent fasting for athletes and exercise.
-Does this diet enhance or hinder your performance, and fitness level?
+I share the 411 on intermittent fasting and working out and whether or not it can enhance or hinder athletic performance and fitness level.

-Recently, when it comes to exercise and athletic performance, I’ve noticed an increased interest in practicing intermittent fasting (IF).
-What is intermittent fasting, you ask?
-A few months ago, I wrote a blog post on what it entails and what it means for weight loss and your health, so check it out for an extensive breakdown.
-To quickly recap, in most intermittent fasting diets, you eat all your calories in a smaller time window (usually 8 hours), and you fast for the remainder of the day (usually 16 hours).
+When it comes to exercise and athletic performance, I’ve noticed an increased interest in practicing intermittent fasting (IF).
+Intermittent fasting involves eating all your calories in a smaller time window (usually 8 hours), and fasting for the remainder of the day (usually 16 hours).
 For most people, this means skipping breakfast and having an earlier dinner, though it could be a lot more extreme depending on the regime you choose.

-In light of the public interest and countless message boards debating the potential benefits and consequences of intermittent fasting for athletes and exercises in particular, today we’re gonna dig deep into the evidence and shed some light on how intermittent fasting can impact your performance and fitness.
+In light of the public interest and countless message boards debating the potential benefits and consequences of intermittent fasting and working out, today we’re gonna dig deep into the evidence and shed some light on how intermittent fasting can impact your performance and fitness.

 Ramadan Fasting in Athletes